Snow: Self-organizing Broadcast Protocol for Cloud: Design

+When multiple nodes leave and join the cluster simultaneously, these nodes may miss new member changes.
+Similarly to Lifeguard \cite{dadgar2018lifeguard}, Snow periodically synchronizes the membership list of a randomly selected node.
+The mechanism, termed \textit{anti-entropy}\cite{demers1987epidemic}, is executed every 15 seconds by default. \textit{Anti-entropy} guarantees that, even in cases where the join message fails to be successfully broadcast, all nodes will ultimately converge to the correct state of the entire cluster.
+From the moment all nodes in the cluster become aware of the new node, it will not miss any messages with the same reliability guarantees as existing nodes.
+As quantified in Section \ref{sec:State Initialization}, the global cluster state incurs only a negligible memory footprint, posing an insignificant impact on datacenter network resources.

-\subsubsection{Normal Leave:}
+\subsubsection{Normal Leave}

 Similarly, before a node leaves, all nodes have an accurate view of the current cluster state.
 Snow enforces nodes to perform graceful departure procedures when leaving the cluster.
-Before leaving the cluster, Nodes that want to leave need to broadcast a leave request.
-This leave request is a Reliable Message, so it can determine the convergence time.
-Before message convergence, the node continues to forward messages as usual.
-Similar to when nodes join, before message convergence, all nodes have correct knowledge of the previous nodes, and there may be differences in the state of the departing nodes.
-Therefore, except for the node that is currently preparing to leave, other nodes will not lose messages.
-Once the leave message has fully propagated, the departing node will disconnect from other nodes after a short delay.
-At this point, all remaining nodes have an accurate view of the cluster state, ensuring that no messages are lost.
-In summary, whether a node joins or leaves, it will not affect the stable nodes receiving messages, nor will it require sending redundant messages, which would create additional load.
-Most importantly, the message convergence time will not increase.
+Before leaving the cluster, nodes send a leave request when they intend to leave the cluster.
+Similar to when nodes join, before message convergence, all nodes have consistent knowledge of the previous nodes, and there might be differences in the state of the departing nodes.
+Therefore, except for the node that is currently preparing to leave, other nodes do not lose messages.
+Once the leave message has fully propagated, the departing node disconnects from other nodes after a few minutes of waiting.
+During this brief waiting period, nodes must still forward messages as usual.
+By the time a Reliable Message acknowledgment is received, the stable portion of the cluster has already removed departing nodes.
+The multi-minute window allows the \textit{anti-entropy} mechanism to propagate, ensuring that nodes that missed updates (such as newly added nodes) can still synchronize the correct membership list.

+Ultimately, all remaining nodes have an up-to-date view of the cluster state, making sure that no messages are lost.
+In summary, whether a node joins or leaves, it does not affect the stable nodes in receiving messages, nor requires sending redundant messages, which would create additional load.
+Most importantly, the message convergence time does not increase.
+When multiple nodes join and leave simultaneously, the stable portion of the cluster can always receive messages.

-\subsubsection{Silent Leave:}
+\subsubsection{Silent Leave}